Why This is Ideal for Big Game Hunting

 SOCOM stands for Special Operations Command.

-The design of the .458 SOCOM set out to meet a number of specific requirements.
+The design of the this round was set out to meet a number of specific requirements.
 For example, it was important that the cartridge be able to fit the M4 carbine platform and magazines would also need to be capable of firing a much heavier projectile at high speeds (subsonic velocity) while using suppressors.

 In fact, the many requirements of the round meant that many other cartridges were rejected by the project sponsor for failure to comply.
-The finished .458 SOCOM is fully compatible with the M4 platform, including the magazine, the buffer spring, the G1 magazine, the buffer and more.
-The large size single stack rounds are actually the most cost effective and versatile big boar offering for any AR-15 platform.
+The finished round is fully compatible with the M4 platform, including the magazine, the buffer spring, the G1 magazine, the buffer and more.
+The large size single stack rounds are actually the most cost effective and versatile big bore offering for any AR-15 platform.

-The 458 SOCOM has is not a SAAMI standard round and thus brass for hand loading is only produced by Starline and a few others.
+This round is not a SAAMI standard round as of yet and thus brass for hand loading is only produced by Starline and a few others.

 For Big Game Hunting

-So that’s the .458 SOCOM.
-But is it really good for hunting big game?
+Is this round really good for hunting big game?
 The short answer is yes.
-With an AR-15, loaded with 458 SOCOM, you have a weapon that’s capable of delivering a full magazine of instant-follow-up semi-auto fire with heavy-bullets.
+With an AR-15, loaded with this round, you have a weapon that’s capable of delivering a full magazine of instant-follow-up semi-auto fire with heavy-bullets.
 That’s some serious firepower right there and it’s something that the serious AR cartridges offer very well.

-At the moment, the .458 SOCOM is not all that well known outside of the hardcore community of AR enthusiasts.
+At the moment, this round is not all that well known outside of the hardcore community of AR enthusiasts.
 Nevertheless, it has been around a while as we have already seen and has the advantage of requiring zero modification for your AR-15 lower receivers.
 The design is actually similar to an uncut pre-production shape of the .50 action express case and is then bottlenecked into a .458 caliber.
 This is a reflection of Weeme’s belief that bottleneck cases feed more reliably when used in semiautomatic firearms versus straight-wall cases.
-The .458 SOCOM is 1.575 inches long and it will work fine with custom bolt-action manufacture thanks to a rim diameter similar to a .308 Winchester dimensions.
+This round is 1.575 inches long and it will work fine with custom bolt-action manufacture thanks to a rim diameter similar to a .308 Winchester dimensions.
 The round can fire a 300-grain bullet roughly 2,000fps from a 16’’ carbine barrel, even at low 35,000psi pressure.
 Overall, it’s a very well performing round that is also very comfortable and controllable even when fired rapidly.